Stay Hydrated. Stay Healthy.

 Even if you truly are hungry, drinking water before meals can result in consuming an average of 75 fewer calories per meal.
 Even more impressive, drinking water before just one meal per day would cause you to consume 27,000 fewer calories per year.

 Drinking water while exercising is standard for most athletes — whether professional or novice.
 Not only does it replenish the water lost through sweat and quench that aching thirst that routinely creeps up during a good workout, but water also helps rebuild muscle and connective tissue.
 It can lubricate the joints both pre- and post-workout as well.

 For serious athletes or anyone with fitness goals in mind during their workouts, it’s important to note that research also suggests that water can increase performance.
 Dehydration, on the other hand, can reduce performance in activities longer than 30 minutes.
 This is yet another reason to continually replenish your body’s water supply for optimal performance during exercise.

 How Much Water (and What Type) Should You Drink During a Workout?

 We recommend drinking approximately 250 mL (~ 8.5 ounces) of water for every 20 minutes of exercise you perform.
-It’s also advised to consider the electrolytes you lose during exercise.
+It’s also advisable to consider the electrolytes you lose during exercise.

 When you sweat, your body loses electrolytes, which are electrically charged minerals and other compounds found naturally in the body.
 Electrolytes are essential to your body because they help it move and perform daily physical activities (including exercise).
 For instance, electrolytes help your muscles contract.
 This includes the contraction of your heart muscle every time it beats.